Depression

-Depression affects people's emotional, cognitive, physical and behavioral functioning in one way or another.
-A depressed person may dwell on negative thoughts, focus on unpleasant experiences and describe themselves as a failure.
-She or he may feel as though she/he is a burden to others.
+Depression affects people's emotional, cognitive, physical, and behavioral functioning in one way or another.
+A depressed person may dwell on negative thoughts, focus on unpleasant experiences, and describe themselves as a failure.
+They may feel as though they are a burden to others.
 Generally, family members and friends may notice other changes in the person's life in addition to their sadness or unhappiness.

 Symptoms of Depression Example of Symptoms